10/31/2024

 Larry Solo

-Good morning, thanks for taking the questions.
-And my condolences as well to Moro Curry's family.
+Good morning.
+Thanks for taking the questions.
+My condolences as well to Mauro Curry's family.
 I guess first question just on the environmental piece.
-Sounds like we're obviously in a period of declining global volumes.
+It sounds like we're obviously in a period of declining global volumes.
 Just curious, what's your contract win-net loss rate?
 I know you mentioned some contract losses or you walked away from some contracts.
 Just trying to figure out your ability to sort of grow revenue in this environment.
-I know you mentioned a new contract so you had a press release, new car steal, just a couple weeks ago.
-So just curious if you can give us any color from a global level, high level, your net win rate and does this new contract have any, is that meaningful?
-Yeah,
+I know you mentioned a new contract or you had a press release, New Car Steel, just a couple weeks ago.
+So just curious if you can give us any color from a global level, high level perspective, Your net win rate and does this new contract have any, is that meaningful?

 speaker

-terms of revenue growth, we've commented before and it certainly remains the case that we have a extraordinarily healthy and lengthy a pipeline of growth opportunities in HE.
-Our competitive position is quite strong and since we limit our investment in growth contracts, we're really only selecting the best opportunities that tend to be in growth markets.
-The terms and conditions are the best and of course the returns are higher and the risk is lower.
+Yeah, yeah.
+Well, I'll respond to that in a second, Larry.
+But let me first just emphasize what I think the audience knows here, which is that the best way to look at the performance of HE is on an EBITDA minus CapEx business.
+So we've softened our guidance here.
+But the impact on EBITDA minus CapEx is much less.
+This business is much more stable than it has been and a higher level of cash flow than we've seen for a long time.
+And so we are able to mitigate some of these volume declines with efficiency on capital spending and finance.
+We've seen that in the third quarter and will in Q4 and into next year as well.
+In terms of revenue growth, we've commented before and it certainly remains the case that we have an extraordinarily healthy and lengthy pipeline of growth opportunities in HE.
+Our competitive position is quite strong.
+And since we limit our investment in growth contracts, we're really only selecting the best opportunities that tend to be in growth markets.
+The terms and conditions are the best.
+And of course, the returns are higher and the risk is lower.
 And we have a number of those contracts that are ramping up now.
-We'll see the benefit of those in 2025 and that will serve to mitigate some of the short term impact that we're seeing at some of our existing sites.
-But in general, there's a significant geographic shift underway in our portfolio now, away from the UK and Europe and towards growth markets, India, Turkey, Mexico, I think increasingly the US, given the protections we have here against low cost imports.
+We'll see the benefit of those in 2025.
+And that will serve to mitigate some of the short-term impact that we're seeing at some of our existing sites.
+But in general, there's a significant geographic shift underway in our portfolio now, away from the UK and Europe and towards growth markets.
+India, Turkey, Mexico, I think increasingly the US, given the protections we have here against low-cost imports.
 But this takes time, right?
-We've seen some of that this year, we'll see more of it next year.
+We've seen some of that this year.
+We'll see more of it next year.
 But in general, this geographic shift is really going to be a tailwind for the business.

 speaker